HanawuZ/nail-detection-2.0/backend-db/READMD.md

 3. if you need to init a new project you can create new folder and use `go mod init github.com/[GithubName]/[GithubProjectName]`

+4. if you want a continue form this code can use `go mod tidy` to install all module

-4. from 3. in link is mean github url of your project
+5. from 3. in link is mean github url of your project

-5. create `main.go` file and you can run everything on this file
+6. create `main.go` file and you can run everything on this file

-6. if you want to install some module - can use `go get -u [module-name]`
+7. if you want to install some module - can use `go get -u [module-name]`

-7. let's fun with golang
+8. let's fun with golang

 ## if you want to run a database mongo on local you need to read this